kpoppel/homeassistant-novafos-chrome-addon/README.md

 # Using Traefik-proxy to get Home Assistant on HTTPS

-If you are unsure how to serve Home Assistant via HTTPS (which is a requirement for the Chrome extension), you can find and example here using Traefik as a docker-compose file and static setup.
+If you are unsure how to serve Home Assistant via HTTPS (which is a requirement for the Chrome extension), you can find an example here using Traefik as a docker-compose file and static setup.
 There are several other ways to do this of course.

 In the `traefik-proxy` directory you will find a docker-compose file and static setup for proxying Home Assistant.
 Try it out.
 Then read about Traefik and never ever expose your Home Assistant directly to the Internet.
-Use Tailscale or Nabucasa for this.
+Use Tailscale or NabuCasa for this.

 Alternatives are Apache, Nginx, Caddy, Traefik, NabuCasa.
 There is a thread here which may help too: [https://community.home-assistant.io/t/connecting-to-ha-locally-using-https/566441/50](https://community.home-assistant.io/t/connecting-to-ha-locally-using-https/566441/50)

+Note: Only the Traefik setup is tested as part of the development of this extension.